ComparisonApril 11, 202623 min read

 How to Evaluate an Alternative

 Before the comparison, agree on what you're actually comparing.
-Here is the checklist we use when we talk to teams leaving UiPath:
+Here's the checklist we use when talking to teams leaving UiPath:

 1. Standalone or embedded?
 Can you buy just the document capability, or do you have to buy a platform?
 2. Deployment shape.
 Self-serve web UI, or developer-first (IDE + SDKs)?
 3. Pricing floor.
 What's the cheapest real contract you can sign?
 4. Training investment.
 How many labeled samples before you get usable accuracy?
 5. Document type coverage.
 Pre-trained models for your exact documents, or DIY?
 6. Validation workflow.
 Where does a human review low-confidence extractions, and how painful is it?
 7. Downstream integration.
 APIs, webhooks, native connectors — what's the path from "extracted field" to "row in your ERP"?
 8. Search and Q&A. Can you query the processed documents later, or is the data one-way out?
 9. Compliance posture.
 PII detection, audit logging, policy templates — built-in or bolted on?
 10. Deployment model.
 Cloud-only, self-hosted, or both?